Pareto Principle: Definition & Example

 - Resource allocation: In resource allocation, the Pareto Principle can be used to identify the critical 20% of resources that are responsible for 80% of the output or results.
 This information can help policymakers and businesses allocate their resources more efficiently and effectively.

-Pareto Principle Example
+Pareto Principle Examples

 In project management, the Pareto Principle can be applied to identify the 20% of tasks that account for 80% of the project’s progress.
 By focusing on those critical tasks, project managers can ensure that the project stays on schedule and achieves the desired outcome.